CircuitVerse/Blog/content/posts/PulkitGupta_gsoc_2022_final.md

 - Updated branch code.
 - Updated to toggle new Simulator-Ui for devices smaller than `1000px` width.

 All bugs have been fixed and all related PRs have been merged into the codebase.
-Finally, the Simulator is compatible with smaller devices and now we can simulate circuits from our mobile or tablet 🥳.
+Finally, the Simulator is compatible with smaller devices, and now we can simulate circuits from our mobile or tablet 🥳.

-All bugs have been fixed and all related PR's has been merged in the codebase.
-Finally, Simulator is compatible with smaller devices and now we can simulate circuits from our mobile or tablet 🥳.

 **Demo**